ls-jacob-lawrence/fe-interview-template/README.md

 1. Create a new directory for your project `mkdir <name-of-your-project>`
 2. Change to that directory `cd <name-of-your-project>`
+3. Initialise a git repository `git init`
-3. Pull this template into your project `git pull https://github.com/ls-jacob-lawrence/fe-interview-template.git`
+4. Pull this template into your project `git pull https://github.com/ls-jacob-lawrence/fe-interview-template.git`
-4. `yarn` or `npm` to install dependencies
+5. `yarn` or `npm` to install dependencies

 ## Finishing your project